A Flexible Procedure for Mixture Proportion Estimation in Positive-Unlabeled Learning

 \section{Conclusion}

 In this paper we proposed a framework for estimating the mixture proportion and classifier in the PU learning problem.
-We implemented this framework using two estimators from the FDR literature, C-patra/sen and C-roc.
+We implemented this framework using two estimators from the FDR literature, C-PS and C-ROC.
 The framework has the power to incorporate other one-dimensional MPE procedures, such as \cite{meinshausen2006estimating}, \cite{genovese2004stochastic}, \cite{langaas2005}, \cite{efron2007}, \cite{jin2008}, \cite{cai2010} or \cite{nguyen2014}.
 More generally we have strengthened connections between the classification--machine learning literature and the multiple testing literature by constructing estimators using ideas from both communities.
 Potential directions for future research include generalizing results to the case where the labeled data contains some mislabeling of observations, relaxing Assumption A, and developing methods to handle cases where labeled and unlabeled data sets sizes are substantially different (class imbalance).